squinky/chessformen/README.md

-# chessformen
-CHESS FOR MEN
+# CHESS FOR MEN

+by Dietrich Squinkifer
+for Pippin Barr